-4.17.
-Reporting and Documentation
+4.17 Reporting and Documentation

-- 4.17.1.
-Suppliers must ensure that appropriate policies and documentation are in place to ensure effective ethical management practices. - 4.17.2.
-The supplier must take all necessary steps to ensure that: - a) it is able to make relevant personal information it holds available to Coles and Certified Auditors; and - b) Coles and Coles' appointees may collect, use, and disclose that personal information, for the purposes of the Policy and Program Requirements, as well as any applicable agreements, laws or regulations, including providing employee personal information for compliance audits.
+- 4.17.1 Suppliers must ensure that appropriate policies and documentation are in place to ensure effective ethical management practices. - 4.17.2 The supplier must take all necessary steps to ensure that: - a) it is able to make relevant personal information it holds available to Coles and Certified Auditors; and - b) Coles and Coles' appointees may collect, use, and disclose that personal information, for the purposes of the Policy and Program Requirements, as well as any applicable agreements, laws or regulations, including providing employee personal information for compliance audits.
 This may include providing notices and obtaining consents where required by law for Coles and Coles' appointees to do those things.

-4.17.3.
-The supplier must provide all reasonable assistance to Coles so that Coles can ensure the supplier's ongoing compliance with this Policy and any applicable agreements, laws, or regulations.
+4.17.3 The supplier must provide all reasonable assistance to Coles so that Coles can ensure the supplier's ongoing compliance with this Policy and any applicable agreements, laws, or regulations.
 This may include a site inspection or audit and/or all relevant documentation arising out of or in connection with the goods or services provided by the supplier.

-4.18.
-Management Systems and Training
+4.18 Management Systems and Training

-- 4.18.1.
-Suppliers must ensure appropriate documentation, evidence, processes, and systems are in place and continually developed to ensure effective ethical management practices. - 4.18.2.
-Suppliers must provide adequate information to their employees on their rights as outlined within this Policy.
+- 4.18.1 Suppliers must ensure appropriate documentation, evidence, processes, and systems are in place and continually developed to ensure effective ethical management practices. - 4.18.2 Suppliers must provide adequate information to their employees on their rights as outlined within this Policy.

-4.19.
-Sub-Contracting and Labour Hire
+4.19 Sub-Contracting and Labour Hire

-4.19.1.
-Suppliers must ensure the all its sub-contractors comply with the Policy and Program Requirements.
-Suppliers must document all sub-contracting relationships, seek the prior approval of Coles where required by the supply agreement prior to entering any sub-contracting arrangement, and have available for review by Coles or an independent auditor, including but not limited to records of subcontractors' names and locations.

-At Coles sub-contractors include:
+- 4.19.1 Suppliers must ensure that all its sub-contractors and any Labour Hire providers (including recruitment agents) comply with the Policy and Program Requirements. - 4.19.2 Suppliers must document all sub-contracting relationships and seek prior approval of Coles where required by the supply agreement prior to entering any sub-contracting arrangement. - 4.19.3 On request, suppliers must supply to Coles or an independent auditor, a list of all subcontractors specific to Coles' engagement including their name, business number and address. - 4.19.4 The Supplier's approved Subcontractors (including Labour Hire providers) must not further Subcontract under any circumstances.
+At Coles subcontractors include: